Ten Cheers for Interdisciplinarity

 Familiarity with other cultures enables us to see deficiencies in our own:

 The modern mind divides, specializes, thinks in categories: the Greek instinct was the opposite, to take the widest view, to see things as an organic whole. . . .
-It was arete that the [Olympic] games the arete of the whole man, not a merely specialized skill. . . .
+It was arete [excellence] that the [Olympic] games were designed to test—the arete of the whole man, not a merely specialized skill. . . .
 The great event was the pentathalon, if you won this, you were a man.
 Needless to say, the Marathon race was never heard of until modern times: the Greeks would have regarded it as a monstrosity.
-As for the skill shown by modern champions in games like golf or billiard, the Greeks would certainly have admired it intensely, and thought it an admirable thing--in a slave, supposing that one had no better use for a slave than to train him in this way.
+As for the skill shown by modern champions in games like golf or billiard, the Greeks would certainly have admired it intensely, and thought it an admirable thing—in a slave, supposing that one had no better use for a slave than to train him in this way.
 Impossible, he would say, to acquire skill like this and at the same time to live the proper life of a man and a citizen.
-It is this feeling that underlies Aristotle's but not too well (Kitto, 1957, pp. 173-174).
+It is this feeling that underlies Aristotle's remark that a gentleman should be able to play the flute—but not too well (Kitto, 1957, pp. 173-174).

 Flexibility of Research: Most fields experience exciting periods of rapid, sometimes revolutionary, advances, followed by periods of comparative stagnation.
 Most people stick it out through thick and thin; without their dedication, the world of culture would have been in a sorry shape.
 (Although sometimes, as we have seen, immigrants bring fresh perspectives and thereby contribute to their new subspecialties or disciplines.)
 Be that as it may, in personal terms, individual scholars eager to migrate an obvious personal reward of the willingness to cross disciplinary boundaries.